Germany–United States relations: American images of Germany before 1917

 The British argument that the Allies were defending civilization against a German militaristic onslaught gained support after reports of atrocities in Belgium in 1914.
 Outrage followed the sinking of the passenger liner RMS Lusitania in 1915.
 Americans increasingly came to see Germany as the aggressor who had to be stopped.
 Former President Roosevelt and many Republicans were war hawks, and demanded rapid American armament.
 Wilson insisted on neutrality and minimized wartime preparations to be able to negotiate for peace.
 After the Lusitania was sunk, with over 100 American passengers drowned, Wilson demanded that Imperial German Navy U-boats follow international law and allow passengers and crew to reach their lifeboats before ships were sunk.
-Germany reluctantly stopped sinking padenger liners.
+Germany reluctantly stopped sinking passenger liners.
 However, in January 1917, it decided that a massive infantry attack on the Western Front, coupled with a full-scale attack on all food shipments to Britain, would win the war at last.
 Berlin realized the resumption of unrestricted submarine warfare almost certainly meant war with the United States, but it calculated that the small American military would take years to mobilize and arrive, when Germany would have already won.
 Germany reached out to Mexico with the Zimmermann Telegram, offering a military alliance against the United States, hoping that Washington would divert most of its attention to attacking Mexico.
 London intercepted the telegram, the contents of which outraged American opinion.